 Latina Executives

-Below you will find brief biographies of five Latina corporate executives who have made their marks in the corporate world.
+Below you will find brief biographies of six Latina corporate executives who have made their marks in the corporate world.
 In all cases their success is based upon pursuing an education and hard, sustained effort in the business world.
 Typically, they also devoted themselves to activities and organizations intended to strengthen Hispanic communities.
 Many of the organizational and professional firsts they achieved reflect the fact that it was, and still is, unusual for Latinas to establish outstanding careers in prominent organizations.

 Gabriela Franco Parcella